 As the last point of this introduction, let us remark that we view our framework of quantum fields in quantum spacetime as a truncation of a full theory of quantum gravity.
 The dynamics in the latter would naturally be expressed in some internal time variable.
 Even if many internal time variables are available, the particular choice one makes does not seem to be crucial for the physical predictions of quantum gravity (we refer the interested reader to some of our previous works devoted to this issue \cite{Malkiewicz:2015fqa, Malkiewicz:2016hjr, Malkiewicz:2017cuw, Malkiewicz:2019azw,Malkiewicz:2022szx}).
 Nevertheless, if a truncation is to be consistent, it should make use of a unique internal time variable for quantizing and describing all dynamical variables, both for the background and the perturbations.
 We emphasize that our framework satisfies this requirement.

 The plan of this work is as follows.
-In Sec. \ref{ambiguity}, we introduce our cosmological model: we first define the classical model with a special attention paid to the definition of perturbation variables, then we quantize it and set up its semi-classical approximation.
+In Sec. \ref{ambiguity}, we introduce our cosmological model: We first define the classical model with a special attention paid to the definition of perturbation variables, and then we quantize it and set up its semiclassical approximation.
 We next identify and discuss the dynamical ambiguity in the resulting quantum model.
-In Sec. \ref{numerical} and \ref{tale}, we study the ambiguity in detail: we solve the dynamical equations and find all the possible physical predictions for the amplitude and the spectral index of primordial perturbations, which could be derived from the model.
+In Secs. \ref{numerical} and \ref{tale}, we study the ambiguity in detail: We solve the dynamical equations and find all the possible physical predictions for the amplitude and the spectral index of primordial perturbations, which could be derived from the model.
 We find that there are only two types of predictions that can be produced by quantum bounce models.
-Sec.~\ref{conclusion} gathers our conclusions.
+Section~\ref{conclusion} gathers our conclusions.